Editor’s Note: This post has been updated with new content and links to better serve readers like you. 🙂

 Pixel Specific Ad Groups

 Once you’re up and running with ad groups that have individual targeting criteria, it will get very easy to be overwhelmed with how you go about split testing image ads that all have different pixel dimensions.

-Since you have a lot more impression volume potential on the AdWords Display Network compared to the Search Network, you’ll find that it’s quicker to test ads based on CTR, Conv/Rate, and CPA.
+Since you have a lot more impression volume potential on the Google Ads Display Network compared to the Search Network, you’ll find that it’s quicker to test ads based on CTR, Conv/Rate, and CPA.

 This gives you easier oversight to pause the underperforming ads instead of going through 50+ image ads that are all different pixel dimensions in that one ad group.

-Because in this scenario, you should only compare apples to apples with ads that have the same pixel dimensions.
+Because in this scenario, the only apples-to-apples comparison is between ads with the same pixel dimensions.

 Your Bidding Options

-The AdWords Display Network allows for much more creative styles of bidding compared to the Search Network.
+The Google Ads Display Network allows for much more creative styles of bidding compared to the Search Network.

 Want to know what your best performance is in conjunction with the daily frequency rate that a visitor must see your ad in order to convert?

 Then add in the column of “Average impression frequency per cookie”.
 To add that, do this: